emilgras/simple-flask/README.md

 But stopping the container will not remove it.
 I have managed to find a hacky solution to remove images and containers.
 But i really don't think it's the optimal way.
 So hopefully i will come back and update this section once i find a better solution.
 Untill then this will have to do

+   * Deleting Docker images

-`docker images` prints out all images on your computer.
+      *`docker images` prints out all images on your computer.
 This list can either be empty or contain many images.
 To force       remove all images use the following command

-   * `docker rmi -f $(docker images -qf dangling=true)`
+      * `docker rmi -f $(docker images -qf dangling=true)` deletes all unused docker images

-To force delete a single image use this command

       * `docker rmi -f image_id`.
-You can find the image_id by typing `docker images` as mentioned earlier.
+Deletes a single image by it's id

+   * Deleting Docker containers

-`docker ps` lists all running containers and their id's.
+      * `docker ps` lists all running containers and their id's.
 To stop a container simply type

       * `docker stop conatiner_id`

 ## Inspecting the Dockerfile